How To: Install a Dishwasher

 Installing a dishwasher may seem daunting, but with the right instructions and a little care, it can be a rewarding DIY.
 And with the money you’ll save by not hiring a professional, you can afford to splurge on a high-quality appliance that will serve your household well for years.
 A word of wisdom, though: To keep things simple, aim to replace your current dishwasher with a model of the same or similar size.
 If your kitchen has never included a dishwasher before—or if the one you’ve purchased is significantly larger than your existing model—sophisticated cabinetwork may be necessary to accommodate the new machine.
 That’s beyond the scope of this article.
-But if your new appliance fits snugly into the space left by your old dishwasher, these instructions can help you work through how to install a dishwasher—a job that can be finished within hours.
+But if your new appliance fits snugly into the space left by the old one, these instructions can help you work through how to install a dishwasher—a job that can be finished within hours.

 MATERIALS AND TOOLS Available on Amazon